 How to Enable Extensions

-To set up options for the caller, you will need to select the “Numbers” option from the column on the left as seen below:
+To set up options for the caller, you will need to select the “Numbers” option from the column on the left.

-From here, you can either click on the number for which you wish to edit your preferences or you can hover over the 3 dots on the right and select “Manage” from the options that appear as seen below:
+From here, you can either click on the number for which you wish to edit your preferences or you can hover over the 3 dots on the right and select “Manage” from the options that appear.

 You must then enable extensions using the toggle-button labeled “Enable Extensions.”
 When enabled for the first time, it will automatically add 3 extensions which you can customize.
 To edit the extensions you simply click on them.
 You can also add more extensions by clicking the big, blue “Add Extension” button on the bottom of the category.
 You can remove extensions by clicking the trashcan next to the appropriate extension.